jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 compiler.
 ECMAScript 6 features used in Sinopia include class declarations such as `class Input {...}`, importing of Javascript modules like `import Input from './Input` and to support the import, using the export feature like `export const Input`.
-Because Sinopia's Linked Data Editor communicates in an asynchronous fashion with the Sinopia server backend, the ECMAScript 7 and 8 features like Promises with `async` and `await` keywords are used in the code.
-Finally, Sinopia extensively uses the ECMAScript spread operator, **...** for expanding passed arguments or elements to simplify object cloning like this expression `const newState = { ...state }` where newState is a clone of the existing state.
+Because Sinopia's Linked Data Editor communicates in an asynchronous fashion with the Sinopia server backend, the ECMAScript 7 and 8 features (like Promises with `async` and `await` keywords) are used in the code.
+Finally, Sinopia extensively uses the ECMAScript spread operator, **...** for expanding passed arguments or elements to simplify object cloning.
+An example is this expression: `const newState = { ...state }`, where newState is a clone of the existing state.
 Sinopia also adopted the arrow function syntax `() => {}` throughout the code base.

-Javascript supports multiple programming paradigms like imperative, object-oriented, and in the past ten years, the functional programming approach.
-The popularity of building functional [React][REACT] and [Redux][REDUX] code for web browser and native user interfaces has encouraged the use of Javascript built-in `map` and `reduce` operators along with support for currying and other functional-friendly constructs like the `=>` arrow functional form.
-The key insight in writing functional Javascript is focusing on functions with minimal side-effects and deterministic expectations that given a set of inputs, the function will return a set of outputs.
+Javascript supports multiple programming paradigms, such as imperative, object-oriented, and, in the past ten years, the functional programming approach.
+The popularity of building functional [React][REACT] and [Redux][REDUX] code for web browser and native user interfaces has encouraged the use of Javascript built-in `map` and `reduce` operators, along with support for currying and other functional-friendly constructs like the `=>` arrow functional form.
+The key insight in writing functional Javascript is focusing on functions with minimal side-effects and deterministic expectations: that given a set of inputs, the function will always return the same set of outputs.

 For example, a traditional Javascript function is declared using the `function` keyword: